THE BEST LAS VEGAS PROPERTIES

 income that goes toward paying housing expenses.

-HUD Median Income - Median family income for a particular
+HUD Median Income - Median family income for a

-of Housing and Urban Development (HUD).
+Department of Housing and Urban Development (HUD).

-Statement - A
+HUD-1 Settlement Statement - A document that provides an

-document that provides an itemized listing of the funds that are payable at
+itemized listing of the funds that are payable at closing.
+Items that appear on

+the statement include real estate commissions, loan fees, points, and initial

+escrow amounts.
+Each item on the statement is represented by a separate number

+within a standardized numbering system.
+The totals at the bottom of the HUD-1

 closing.
-Items that appear on the statement include real estate commissions,

-loan fees, points, and initial escrow amounts.
-Each item on the statement is

-totals at the bottom of the HUD-1 statement define the seller's net proceeds

-and the buyer's net payment at closing.
-The blank form for the statement is
+The blank form for the statement is published by the Department of

-published by the Department of Housing and Urban Development (HUD).
-The HUD-1
+Housing and Urban Development (HUD).
+The HUD-1 statement is also known as the

-"settlement sheet."
+"closing statement" or "settlement sheet."

 I

-Income Property - Real estate developed or improved to
+Income Property - Real estate developed or improved

-produce income.
+to produce income.

-Index - A number used to compute the interest
+Index - A number used to compute the interest rate for an adjustable-rate

-rate for an adjustable-rate mortgage (ARM).
-The index is generally a published
+mortgage (ARM).
+The index is generally a published number or percentage, such

-number or percentage, such as the average interest rate or yield on Treasury
+as the average interest rate or yield on Treasury bills.
+A margin is added to

-bills.
-A margin is added to the index to determine the interest rate that will
+the index to determine the interest rate that will be charged on the ARM.
+Some

-be charged on the ARM.
-Some lenders provide caps that limit how much the
+lenders provide caps that limit how much the interest rate or loan payments may

-interest rate or loan payments may increase or decrease.
+increase or decrease.

 In-File Credit Report - An objective account, normally